PBS Kids: Plum Landing

 Parents Need to Know

-Parents need to know that this science education site starring a plum-shaped alien and her human friends provides videos, games, and activity suggestions that parents and kids can do together to learn about nature and ecosystems.
+Parents need to know that PBS Kids: Plum Landing is a science education site starring a plum-shaped alien and her human friends provides videos, games, and activity suggestions that parents and kids can do together to learn about nature and ecosystems.
 Kids don't have to register to play the site's nine games, unless they want to save the points they earn, which can be used to collect digital plant and animal profile picture stickers.
 Registration involves entering a username, keying in a randomly generated password, and picking a picture-based secret code.

 Plum Landing, based on the PBS Kids show, features Plum, from Planet Blorb, whose spaceship has crashed on earth.
 Plum's unbridled enthusiasm for nature is clear in site activities, which transport users to exotic locales.
 Kids can play games that involve identifying plants and animals and helping them grow in their natural environment; view animated and live-action videos, and get science-based activity ideas.
 Site content is geared toward 6- to 9-year-olds; the site also features science-related curriculum for after-school programs.